-18. Capital management policies and procedures.
+17. Capital management policies and procedures

 The Company's capital management objectives are:

-- to ensure that the Company will be able to continue as a going concern; and - to maximise the income and capital return to its equity shareholders through an appropriate balance of equity capital and debt.
-The Company's investment policy states that the maximum gearing level is 25% of net assets, however gearing will normally be set at a stable and lower level than the maximum.
-The Board has currently established a gearing level of around 10% of net assets although, with stock market fluctuations, this may range between 5% and 15%.
+- to ensure that the Company will be able to continue as a going concern; and

+- to maximise the income and capital return to its equity shareholders through an appropriate balance of equity capital and debt.
+The Board normally seeks to limit gearing to 15% of net assets.